tcrundall/chronostar/README.md

 In this repository, we will try to prototype some orbital traceback calculations.

+For a local build, do:

+python setup.py build_ext -b .

 Building on Raijin:
 	-- everytime
 	module load python/2.7.11